 Purchasing mutual funds and 529 plans through Ameriprise Financial

-Ameriprise has agreements with nearly 300 mutual fund firms, which allows us to offer clients a broad range of more than 3,500 mutual funds.
-The Ameriprise financial advisor’s goal is to select suitable investments that help clients achieve their financial goals.
-The following sections describe important information relating to the availability of mutual funds offered through Ameriprise and factors that may influence the mutual funds financial advisors recommend.
+Ameriprise Financial Services has agreements with more than 160 mutual fund firms, which allows us to offer clients a broad range of more than 2,200 mutual funds.
+The financial advisor’s goal is to select appropriate investments that help clients achieve their financial goals.
+The following sections describe important information relating to the availability of mutual funds offered through Ameriprise Financial Services and factors that may influence the mutual funds financial advisors recommend.

 Payments from product companies

-Mutual fund and 529 plan marketing support payments
+Mutual fund and 529 plan cost reimbursement payments

 The goal at Ameriprise is to offer a wide range of mutual funds using the following criteria:

 - Product breadth and strong-performing funds

 - cost reimbursement payments paid to our affiliate AEIS to support cost reimbursement services